Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: as a contraction of finite -superalgebra for any nilpotent

-\begin{remark} In the case $\ggg=\gl(m|n)$ with $e\in\ggg_\bz$ being a regular nilpotent element, the above theorem was formulated in \cite[Remark 4.7]{BBG}, where $U(\ggg_e)$ can be realized precisely as a subalgebra of $U(\ppp)$ isomorphic to $U(\hhh)$ (see Remark \ref{W realization}(3) for more details). \end{remark}
+\begin{remark} In the case $\ggg=\gl(m|n)$ with $e\in\ggg_\bz$ being a principal nilpotent element, the above theorem was formulated in \cite[Remark 4.6]{BBG}.
+In that case, $U(\ggg_e)$ can be realized precisely as a subalgebra of $U(\hhh)$ (see Remark \ref{W realization}(3) for more details). \end{remark}